Lsof

 lsof is a command meaning "list open files", which is used in many Unix-like systems to report a list of all open files and the processes that opened them.
-This open source utility was developed and supported by Victor A. Abell, the retired Associate Director of the Purdue University Computing Center.
+This open source utility was developed and supported by Victor A. Abell, the retired associate director of the Purdue University Computing Center.
 It works in and supports several Unix flavors.

 A replacement for Linux, lsfd, is included in util-linux.

+History

+In 1985, Cliff Spencer publishes the ofiles command.
+Its man page says: "ofiles – who has a file open [...] displays the owner and id of any process accessing a specified device".
+Spencer compiled it for 4.2BSD and ULTRIX.
+Moreover, in the newsgroup net.unix-wizards, he further remarks: